 -U 0

 The default memory allocation for Memcached is 64MB, which may not be sufficient for larger websites.
-To make the most of Memcached, consider adjusting the memory allocation to a higher value.
+Consider adjusting the memory allocation to a higher value to maximize Memcached.

 -m 2000